England. Change location

 Block 3: Drawing it all together

-In the final, shorter block of the module, you'll complete any ongoing pro bono activity and relate them back to the themes you studied in Block 1.
+In the final, shorter block of the module, you'll complete your project and relate it back to the themes you studied in Block 1.
 You'll complete your review of the skills you have developed throughout the module.

 The main part of your assessment is at end the of the module and it is based on a 3,000-word critical reflection of your participation in your Open Justice activity.
 Therefore, your full and active participation in your allocated project is essential to succeed.

-Please do not register on W360 unless you:
+You should only register on W360 if you:

 • are sure that you are willing to work as part of a group with your fellow students